stabilityprotocol/docs/docs/developers/tutorials/contract_deploy/deploy_contract_with_remix.md

 ### Conclusion

-Deploying a contract on the Stability network using Remix is very simple, as despite having zero gas transactions, the network maintains EVM compatibility, which allows using all existing tools in the EVM ecosystem to expedite the development of applications.
+Deploying a contract on the Stability network using Remix is straightforward.
+Despite having zero gas transactions, the network maintains EVM compatibility, allowing the use of all existing tools in the EVM ecosystem to expedite the development of applications.